Paul-Mad/linx_produtcsLandingPage/README.md

 - A Products Grid, it gets the products data from a API and list them in the page.
 - Share with a friend form.

+## What's left to be done:

+- Validate e-mail and CPF form inputs

 ## DEMO: